zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Allen says to Monica, “Are you all right?”
 Are you okay?
 Monica says, “Yes, we’re fine, but that blizzard really caught us off guard,  especially this time of year.”
 Apparently Allen is talking to Monica on the teleph one.
 Monica says, “We’re fine.”
 We’re okay.
 “But that blizzard really caught us off  guard.”
 A “blizzard” (blizzard) is a very strong storm, with a lot of cold air and fas t-moving wind and most importantly a lot of snow.
 A blizzard is when it's snowing and the wind is blowing very hard, so you can't see as you walk outside bec ause there's so much snow.
 Monica said the blizzard really “caught us off guar d.”
 “To catch someone off guard” – “caught” is the past tense of “catch” – me ans for something to happen when a person is not expecting it and is completely  unprepared for it.
 I was caught off guard when my girlfriend told me that sh e was leaving me for another man.
 I was caught off guard.
 I was completely surpr ised.
 And isn't that the way it typically is?
 Right, guys?

 Well, Monica was caught off guard by this blizzard.
 She asks Allen if he’s seen the news – the newspapers or the news reports on te levision.
 Allen says, “I just watched it.”
 I just watched it on television.
 “Over night”- through the night or during the night – “the storm felled over thirty tr ees in and around town and toppled utility lines.”
-“To fell” (fell) means to m ake a tree fall down, usually by cutting the tree down, but if you have very strong winds, you could also have trees that fall down from the wind.
+“To fell” (fell) means to make a tree fall down, usually by cutting the tree down, but if you have very strong winds, you could also have trees that fall down from the wind.
 Allen says the storm also toppled utility lines.
 “To topple” (topple) means to knock something over,  to knock something down.

 A utility line is also called a power line.
 These a re long cables, long wires that carry electricity and Internet and telephone signal s and other electronic information from your house, or your building, to s ome other place.
 So, if you have electricity in your home or in your office, th ere must be some sort of line that connects the power from the city or the local power plant to your house.
 We would call that a utility line.
 Utility lines, at l east, traditionally in the United States, were always put up on very tall poles.
 Now, in many  places they bury the utility lines in the ground but traditionally and still in most places, in my neighborhood, for example, the utility lines are up on tall poles .
 That's the case in our story as well.